-If you cannot afford to pay your rent or fall behind with the payments, you should contact your rent service officer as soon as possible by:
+If you cannot afford to pay your rent or fall behind with the payments, you should contact your income collection officer as soon as possible by:

-- emailing your rent services officer using the email address on letters he or she has sent to you.
+- emailing your income collection officer using the email address on letters he or she has sent to you

 Do not delay: the problem may get worse if you ignore it.

 - still owe rent arrears from a previous tenancy

 - were paid too much housing benefit before 2007 or